Mobile Search Menu

 6. For each cookie, drop 1/4 cup dough onto ungreased baking sheets, spacing 3 inches apart.

 7. Bake for 17 to 20 minutes, until edges are lightly browned; rotate sheets halfway through.
-Remove cookies from rack to cool.
+Remove cookies from the rack to cool.